Indian Matchmaking: Casting

 Mundhra named the casting the biggest hurdle of the show, going through a client list of 500 families and calling to see if they were willing to be on camera.
 Mundhra also noted that the series initially started with about a dozen singles but some of those "fell off" during production.

 Critical reception

 The show received mixed reviews between critics and social media users.
+In the year of its release, 2020, Indian Matchmaking became one of Netflix’s top 10 series, though not all viewers responded positively.
+Many engaged with the show through a lens of critique, describing it as “trash TV,” a “cringe binge,” or tuning in for what some called “hate-watching.”
+The series sparked significant discussion across the Anglophone world, generating polarized reactions due to its portrayal of arranged marriage, traditional values, and perceived reinforcement of stereotypes.
 Inkoo Kang of The Hollywood Reporter called the show "insightful, humorous and heartwarming," praising how it showcases the preoccupation with height and caste, as well as Taparia's matchmaking tactics.
 Kristen Baldwin of Entertainment Weekly gave the show a B+, stating that the show as presented in a "glossy, cosmopolitan drama, without a hint of 'look at these crazy foreigners and their kooky customs!' condescension."
 Joel Keller of Decider called people to stream it, saying that it "brings thousands of years of tradition into the mix, and there’s a much better chance that the matches that are made at the end of the season will last."
 Archi Sengupta of Techquila rated the show 4 stars out of 5, calling it "sweet and entertaining."